 Subtasks are shown on the Dashboard same as tasks with breadcrumb navigation that shows the task where the subtask belongs.
 Subtasks have a yellow background.

 You can set up filters on the left side of the Dashboard.
-There you can choose tasks assigned to you or another solver and many more options.
+There you can choose tasks assigned to you or another user and many more options.

 How to hide subtasks on Dashboard